Medically reviewed by Drugs.com. Last updated on May 24, 2020.

 PRALAtrexate: Trimethoprim may increase the serum concentration of PRALAtrexate.
 More specifically, trimethoprim may decrease excretion of pralatrexate.
 Management: Closely monitor for increased pralatrexate serum level and/or possible toxicity with concomitant use of trimethoprim.
 Monitor for decreased pralatrexate levels with discontinuation of trimethoprim.
 Monitor therapy

 Procainamide: Trimethoprim may increase serum concentrations of the active metabolite(s) of Procainamide.
 Trimethoprim may increase the serum concentration of Procainamide.
+Management: Consider alternatives to trimethoprim-containing regimens to avoid this interaction.
+If coadministered, monitor for increased procainamide adverse effects (increased QTc) if trimethoprim is initiated/dose increased.
 Consider therapy modification

 Pyrimethamine: May enhance the adverse/toxic effect of Trimethoprim.
 Monitor therapy

-Repaglinide: Trimethoprim may decrease the metabolism of Repaglinide.
+Repaglinide: CYP2C8 Inhibitors (Weak) may increase the serum concentration of Repaglinide.
 Monitor therapy

 RifAMPin: May decrease the serum concentration of Trimethoprim.
 Monitor therapy